Charlie has spent the last couple years hiking and camping in Ohio State Parks.

 Insider Tip: If you need Wi-Fi, stand next to the camp store on the side where vehicles enter the park.

-Insider Tip: The island has special events which can be viewed in advance on their website.
+Insider Tip: The island has special events which can be viewed in advance on its website.
 The weekend we visited was garage sale weekend and we found several good deals.

 Hocking Hills State Park